-On March 2, 2019, the 2016 LTIP performance-based awards vested.
-The awards were scheduled to vest on March 4, 2019 but because that was a non-business day, pursuant to the Company's 2013 Stock Incentive Plan, the awards vested on the preceding business day.
-With respect to such awards, on March 4, 2016, the Compensation Committee set the three-year cumulative EPS at \$10.69 (adjusted for the effects of the 2017 Stock Split), representing the target goal designed to result in an LTIP award payout equal to 100%.
-Similar to previous years, the Compensation Committee completed a pre-defined process to adjust the goal and to approve the adjustments that were made to the actual results, in each case, based on adjustments authorized under the 2016 LTIP.
-For the 2016 LTIP performance-based awards, the goal was adjusted to account for the impact of acquisitions, certain capital transactions (including capital stock repurchases), the effects of a designated foreign exchange rate outside a pre-established range, and for the changes in the U.S. tax laws and regulations.
-The three-year cumulative EPS performance goal for the performance-based restrictive stock/units granted under the 2016 LTIP was \$11.17 (as adjusted) and the actual three-year cumulative EPS was \$10.62 (as adjusted).
-On March 2, 2019, such awards vested with an achievement of 95.08% of the EPS performance goal and a payout awarded in shares of Company common stock equal to 50.8% of the original number of shares/units (adjusted for the effects of the Company's 2017 Stock Split and the Spin-Off) underlying the award granted (based on target performance).
+On March 2, 2021, the 2018 LTIP performance-based awards vested.
+With respect to such awards, on March 2, 2018, the Compensation Committee set the three-year cumulative EPS at \$13.38, representing the target goal designed to result in an LTIP award payout equal to 100%.
+Similar to previous years, the Compensation Committee completed a pre-defined process to adjust the goal and to approve the adjustments that were made to the actual results, in each case, based on adjustments authorized under the 2018 LTIP.
+For the 2018 LTIP performance-based awards, the goal was adjusted to account for the impact of acquisitions and dispositions, including the Spin-Off; certain capital transactions (including capital stock repurchases); and the effects of changes in foreign exchange rates from the rates used in setting the goal.
+The three-year cumulative EPS performance goal for the performance-based restricted stock units granted under the 2018 LTIP was \$11.37 (as adjusted) and the actual three-year cumulative EPS was \$10.46 (as adjusted).
+On March 2, 2021, such awards vested with an achievement of 92% of the EPS performance goal and a payout awarded in shares of Company common stock equal to 20% of the original number of shares/units (adjusted for the effects of the Company's 2017 Stock Split and the Spin-Off) underlying the award granted (based on target goal performance).